A Metropolized adaptive subspace algorithm for high-dimensional Bayesian variable selection: Additional results for PCR and Leukemia data applications of Section 6.2

-To further illustrate the stability of the results, we examine three independent runs of the serial MAdaSub algorithm for the PCR and leukemia data, each with \(T=2{,}500{,}000\) iterations, setting \(r_j^{(0)}=\frac{q}{p}\) as initial proposal probabilities with different expected search sizes \(q\): for the first run we set \(q=2\), for the second run \(q=5\) and for the third run \(q=10\).
+To further illustrate the stability of the results, we examine three independent runs of the serial MAdaSub algorithm for the PCR and leukemia data, each with \(T=1{,}000{,}000\) iterations, setting \(r_j^{(0)}=\frac{q}{p}\) as initial proposal probabilities with different expected search sizes \(q\): for the first run we set \(q=2\), for the second run \(q=5\) and for the third run \(q=10\).
 Further tuning parameters are set to \(L_j=p\) and \(\epsilon=1/p\) for each of the three MAdaSub runs.

 Figure~\ref{fig:highdimreal_sizes} depicts the evolution of the sizes of the sampled and proposed models for the first 200,000 iterations of MAdaSub, showing that the algorithm quickly adjusts the search sizes appropriately based on the history of the already sampled models.
-Furthermore, Figure~\ref{fig:highdimreal_scatter} shows scatterplots of the final proposal probabilities as estimates of posterior inclusion probabilities for the different runs of MAdaSub.
-It is apparent that for both datasets the MAdaSub chains provides stable estimates of posterior inclusion probabilities despite the different choices of the initial proposal probabilities.
+Furthermore, Figure~\ref{fig:highdimreal_scatter} shows scatterplots of the final proposal probabilities for the different runs of MAdaSub, illustrating that the proposal probabilities converge to the same values despite their different initial choices (with somewhat larger variability for the leukemia data).

-Similarly as for the Tecator data, Figures~\ref{fig:PCR_parallel} and~\ref{fig:Leukemia_parallel} depict boxplots of empirical inclusion frequencies of the most informative variables for the first three rounds (each of 50,000 iterations) and after 2,500,00 iterations (with a burn-in period of 1,000,000 iterations) of 25 serial and 25 parallel MAdaSub chains for the PCR and leukemia dataset, respectively, considering random initializations of sampling probabilities \(r_j^{(k,0)}\) and variance parameters \(L_j^{(k)}\) for each chain \(k=1,\dots,50\) (see the main paper for details).
-The results particularly illustrate the benefits of the parallel version of MAdaSub, providing stable estimates of posterior inclusion probabilities after only 150,000 iterations (see also Figures~\ref{fig:PCR_evolution} and~\ref{fig:Leukemia_evolution} of the paper).
+Similarly as for the Tecator data, Figures~\ref{fig:PCR_parallel} and~\ref{fig:Leukemia_parallel} depict boxplots of empirical inclusion frequencies of the most informative variables for the first three rounds (each of 20,000 iterations) and after 1,000,00 iterations (with a burn-in period of 200,000 iterations) of 25 serial and 25 parallel MAdaSub chains for the PCR and leukemia dataset, respectively, considering random initializations of proposal probabilities \(r_j^{(k,0)}\) and variance parameters \(L_j^{(k)}\) for each chain \(k=1,\dots,50\) (see the main paper for details).
+The results further illustrate the benefits of the parallel version of MAdaSub, providing particularly stable estimates of posterior inclusion probabilities for the PCR data after only 60,000 iterations (see also Figures~5 and~6 of the main document).